docsifyjs/docsify/docs/configuration.md

 - Type: `String`
 - Default: `window.location.pathname`

-The name of the link.
+The URL that the website `name` links to.

 ```js
 window.$docsify = {